 Black Witch (Ascalapha odorata) Spanish Name: Bruja Negra

 Both dry and moist forest habitats are suitable for the black witch.
-It is a common insect in lowland rainforest in Costa Rica, particularly near rivers or ravines with shade.

 This moth can survive as far north as southern Florida and as far south as Brazil and Peru, as low as sea level and as high as 3,048 m in elevation.
 At night it can be found hovering near lights both in towns on the coast and high up in the Andes Mountains.

 This very large moth is patterned in different shades of brown and has one darker comma shape on each forewing.
 Females have an additional pink-purple marking across each wing.

 With the moniker from Mexican folklore, “Mariposa de la Muerte,” meaning “butterfly of death,” the black witch moth should perhaps be a little more frightening.
 Because it is mostly active at dawn and dusk, in these half-lit times the large moth’s flittering flight pattern resembles that of a bat.
 If disturbed while resting during the day, the moth will rush out of its hiding place, which also resembles a bat’s behavior.
 It should be noted that neither moths nor bats are dangerous.